We’re fighting to protect

 real religious freedom.

-Since 1963, American Atheists has protected the absolute separation of religion from government and raised the profile of atheists and atheism in our nation’s public and political discourse.
+Since 1963, American Atheists has protected the absolute separation of religion from government, raised the profile of atheists and atheism in our nation’s public and political discourse, and educated Americans about atheism.
 Now, more than ever, we need your help.

 American Atheists has more than 170 local affiliates nationwide.